MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Temis Gang/Campaign 1 -- Temis Gang.md

 - His breath weapon could be **a shockwave or magma spray** instead of classic fire.

 - The fight could take place on **a circular obsidian platform over a magma pit**, with burrowing destroying parts of the terrain.

+## Notes:
+party is in tavern singing their tales will look for trail dogs jer has a 6pack of potions jimmy jays has a the dagger to be made razzilkh has the crown gunther stayed in the church to be developed scrolls for jayson fiole d'ink for jay create villages for the travel to truvel